How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 This speaks a lot about how potential customers feel about unexpected costs during the checkout process.

 These additional costs could be shipping costs, taxes, or other hidden charges that appear at the checkout stage.
-It would be better to show all possible costs on the cart page before the customer proceeds with adding all the payment and shipping details.
-Whether you use an in-house inventory manager or an outsourced third-party logistics company like Shipbob, they need to be strongly aligned with your website’s shipping software.
+It would be better to show all possible costs on the cart page before the customer adds all the payment and shipping details.
+Whether you use an in-house inventory manager or an outsourced third-party logistics company like Shipbob, they must be strongly aligned with your website’s shipping software.

 2. Forced account creation or registration

 The second most common reason for checkout abandonment is forced account creation (34%).
-Usually, you would think that an account creation process during the checkout flow would help increase your subscriber base, but this is far from the truth.
+Usually, you would think an account creation process during checkout would help increase your subscriber base, but this is far from the truth.

-When the checkout process is not smooth, visitors are put off by the extra steps required and may most likely wander off your site without making a purchase.
+When the checkout process is not smooth, visitors are put off by the extra steps required and may most likely wander off your site without purchasing.

 Remember that online shopping is meant to be fast and convenient, so avoid slowing down the experience for your shoppers.